akn9050/Start-your-first-Linux-Virtual-Machine-on-Azure/Exercise1.md

    ![](images/newsshvm.png)

-4.Type **yes** and hit enter when you're asked if you want to continue connecting to the virtual machine.
+4. Type **yes** and hit enter when you're asked if you want to continue connecting to the virtual machine.

 5.You're now connected to your linux virtual machine through SSH.

-6.Run this command to logout from your ubuntu virtual machine.
+6. Run this command to logout from your ubuntu virtual machine.

        logout